18 Tools Every Concrete Contractor Must Have

 Curing compound is applied directly to a wet concrete surface to reduce cracks and help the concrete set at the desired rate.
 For residential and small commercial projects, the compound is typically sprayed onto the concrete with a hand sprayer.

-A variety of power saws are common on a concrete job site.
+A variety of power saws is common on a concrete job site.

 - Concrete saws are used in demolition and removal of old concrete and sometimes are used to cut control joints the concrete is hardening.
 Essential when using a concrete saw is a good-quality diamond blade designed for cutting concrete.